wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

-So it seems that, if `quarkus:dev` is running, you should have an endpoint reachable at `localhost:8080/hello` in a browser on that system.
+If `quarkus:dev` is running, you should have an endpoint reachable at `localhost:8080/hello` in a browser on that system.
 Let’s have a look.
 For testing of REST endpoints, you can use either `curl` or the much newer client called [httpie][4].
 I prefer to the newer one:

 ```bash
 $ http :8080/hello